AQHA Transfer FAQs

 Question: The person I bought the horse from is not the last person listed as the owner according to AQHA records?

 Answer: Since AQHA needs to make sure our records are as accurate as possible, we do not knowingly skip an ownership.
 We do not have a deadline or penalty as to when a transfer should be submitted to AQHA, nor do we charge any type of additional fees, only one $20 transfer fee will be required.
 We also do not require in between buyers to be current members.
 Only the ultimate buyer is required to have a current AQHA membership.
-A transfer report will be needed from each person who owned the horse, along with with horse's original certificate of registration.
+A transfer report will be needed from each person who owned the horse, along with the horse's original certificate of registration.

 Check out our transfer video tutorial for a visual walk-through of the transfer report.
 Again, you can find the transfer report form at aqha.com/forms.
 And of course, don't hesitate to contact us if you have questions!